Contact

 If you consistently work at creating those long-term reasons for customers to consistently shop from you, and not treat you like the flavour of the month, then you can work towards creating the evangelists – the customers who are passionate and enthusiastic about your brand, willing to spread the word to others, and genuinely invested in that long-term relationship.

-Incentivesmart created a channel incentive programme for Kärcher whereby distributors could develop their brand and product knowledge, as well as earn points on qualifying purchases.
-Three priorities were set to help achieve a successful engagement programme:
+Incentivesmart created a channel incentive program for Kärcher whereby distributors could develop their brand and product knowledge, as well as earn points on qualifying purchases.
+Three priorities were set to help achieve a successful engagement program:

 1. Make access to the resources easier and more relevant to the dealer.